sean-huni/deep-learning/README.md

 Part-2 dives deeper into most of the interesting mathmatics that happen behind the scenes, whereas in Part-1 most of the mathematics is abstracted away from the user.
 Oooh 😱, there's no fun in that!
 No Mathematics 😵 !!!

 We love Mathematics 😎...
-But there's a lot value in high level-abstraction Machine Leanring for beginners & newbies.
+But there's a lot value in modern high level-abstraction Machine Leanring techniques for beginners & newbies.

 My vision is to inspire more Software-Engineers to co-create A.I driven applications.